Azizbek98/Small-Website-Layouts/README.md

-# Small-Website-Layouts
+# Webovio-Project-1

-This is all projects that I have done, for learning purpose
+This is the first HTML, CSS website layout converted from Figma.

+- Created by: Samatov Azizbek
+- Deploy: